 When you quit this drug, your body has to readjust to life without heroin, and that’s a major change to get used to.
 For this reason, the longer you’ve been using heroin—and the higher your dose—the longer it will take for your body to adjust without it.

 However, it’s always more dangerous to stay on heroin.
 So don’t let fear of withdrawal symptoms stop you from trying.
-One week of discomfort is much better than being among the approximately 15,000 deaths from heroin overdose every year.
+One week of discomfort is much better than being among the approximately 15,000 deaths from a heroin overdose every year.

 Detox Treatment for Heroin